 Exam Tip: Gotchas

 The trigger is who made the recommendation, not who placed the order.
-A rep who recommends the trade creates a solicited order even if the customer later says "go ahead."
+A rep who recommends buying XYZ creates a solicited order even if the customer hangs up, thinks it over, and calls back the next day to place the order themselves.

 Why It Matters: Regulatory Obligations